Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 OSoS modifiers involving GUI or left Alt might cause the “flashing modifiers” problem: using such modifiers without other keys may trigger application or OS actions, like GUI opening the start menu when it is not desired.
 If you use OSoS keys involving these modifiers, I strongly recommend that you define a `DUMMY_MOD_NEUTRALIZER_KEYCODE` in your `config.h` as a keycode to which no keyboard shortcuts are bound.
 This key will be sent in between the register and unregister events of a OSoS key.
 That way, the programs on your computer will no longer interpret the mod suppression induced by cancellation of a one‑shot as a lone tap of a modifier key and will thus not falsely trigger the undesired action.

 By default, only left Alt and left GUI are neutralized.
-If you want to change the list of mods requiring intervention, you may also define `MODS_TO_NEUTRALIZE`.
+If you want to change the list of modifiers requiring intervention, you may also define `MODS_TO_NEUTRALIZE`.

 You can find more information [here](https://docs.qmk.fm/features/key_overrides#neutralize-flashing-modifiers).